Arcadianlee/Photonics-FDTD-DRL/README.md

 For PPO, Ray Rllib was used.
 For DQN, code was written from scratch.

+OpenAI gym is used for building the envs.

 Note: you'll need your own .fsp FDTD simulation file in order for this repo to work.

 PS: for a different implementation of PPO written by one of my colleagues, visit: https://github.com/Arcadianlee/Photonics_RL